z2a-info/Pitara/README.md

 # Pitara
-Pitara is Intelligent Photo Cataloging, Searching, and Tagging Tool.
-It is your personal Google for photos, designed to organize, search, and tag your pictures efficiently right on your computer.
+Pitara is Intelligent Photo Cataloging, Searching, and Tagging App on Windows.

+Designed to do everything right on your computer.
 Unlike cloud-based solutions, Pitara doesn’t upload your photos to the cloud.
+We are <a href="https://getpitara.com/en/anti-subscription/" target="_blank">anti-subscription</a>.

-You can download the latest build from <a href="http://www.GetPitara.com" target="_blank">www.GetPitara.com</a> or use latest release from here.
+You can download the latest build from <a href="http://www.GetPitara.com" target="_blank">www.GetPitara.com</a> or use the latest release from here.

 # Features
 We created a separate file to list [features](FEATURES.md).